LLC expenses cheat sheet: 19 tax write-offs for businesses

 Maintain separate folders and categories

-Review expenses monthly or quarterly.
-This catches issues like incorrectly categorized expenses or unwarranted charges early.
+Set a calendar reminder to review your expenses monthly or quarterly.
+This catches mistakes early, like something being categorized wrong or a charge that shouldn't be there.
 Regular reviews also help make quarterly tax estimates more accurate by projecting deductible business expenses and income.

 These additional tax strategies and rules go beyond basic deductions.
 While slightly more advanced, they can significantly impact an LLC's tax situation.